An Image Registration Model in Electron Backscatter Diffraction: Continuous Image Registration Model

 has a minimizer. \end{theorem}

-Unfortunately, our data term $\mathcal D\bigl(\varphi;I_1,I_2 \bigr)$ in \eqref{eq:data} is highly non-convex and establishing weak* lower semi-continuity appears to be challenging.
-All lower semi-continuity results for integral functionals that we are aware of require at least quasiconvexity or some stronger notion of convergence than the weak* convergence.
-Therefore, we investigate two modifications of the general setting that ensure the existence of a minimizer in the next subsections.
+Unfortunately, our data term $\mathcal D\bigl(\varphi;I_1,I_2 \bigr)$ in \eqref{eq:data} is not even quasiconvex and establishing weak* lower semi-continuity appears to be challenging.
+In particular, all lower semi-continuity results for integral functionals that we are aware of require either quasiconvexity or some stronger notion of convergence than the weak* convergence.
+Therefore, we investigate two modifications of the general setting that ensure the existence of a minimizer by exploiting stronger modes of convergence.